• start here

 Trail essentials: backpack, boots & poles

-Whether you’re hiking the classic W or tackling the full O-Circuit, the terrain in Torres del Paine is windy, rugged, and constantly changing.
-You’ll be carrying everything you need for 5 or 8 days, so your backpack, boots, and trekking poles need to be comfortable, weatherproof, and ready for Patagonia’s unpredictable conditions.
+Whether you’re hiking the classic W or tackling the full O-Circuit, you’ll be carrying everything you need for multiple days on the trail, so your backpack, boots, and trekking poles need to be comfortable, weatherproof, and ready for Patagonia’s unpredictable conditions.

 backpack (50-75L): Osprey Aura AG 50 (women’s) / Atmos AG 65 (men’s)